Asmit-04/Digital-Den/README.md

 ## 📦 Deployment

 You can deploy the frontend on **Netlify** or **Vercel**, and the backend on **Render**, **Railway**, **Vercel**, or **MongoDB Atlas + Node hosting**.

-## 📜 License

-This project is free to use and open-source.

 ---